Social Work - SOWO

 SOWO 7130 SOCIAL WORK PRACTICE WITH CHILDREN AND ADOLESCENTS (3) LEC.
 3. This course develops advanced clinical social work practice knowledge and skills to engage and intervene with children and adolescents with health and mental health risk and provides knowledge for community social workers serving children who are exposed to stress.

-SOWO 7800 HUMAN BEHAVIOR (3) LEC.
+SOWO 7800 HUMAN BEHAVIOR AND THE SOCIAL ENVIRONMENT (3) LEC.
 3. This graduate-level foundation course covers theories, themes, and issues that influence individual and group and development across the life span- in interaction with the environment- as it underlies social work practice and research.

 SOWO 7920 GENERALIST FIELD (10) INT.
 10. SU.
 This course prepares students for responsible, competent entry into the profession by providing opportunities to practice social work with a generalist perspective in agency settings under educational supervision.
 This course requires completion of 432 total hours in an agency setting.

 SOWO 7950 INTEGRATIVE SEMINAR (3) SEM.
 3. Pr.
-SOWO 7020.
-Coreq.
-SOWO 7930.
-Students in the Traditional MSW program should have always completed Generalist Field (SOWO 7920) prior to enrolling in this course.
+SOWO 7020 and P/C SOWO 7930.
 This seminar course assists students in integrating and applying classroom learning with the advanced field placement.
 Opportunities are provided for case presentation, discussion and peer consultation.